 - Managing others, or otherwise a line manager.
 It’s a pretty standard set of requirements, and to The Leadership Pipeline‘s credit, doesn’t reduce this to a mere supervisory role.

 - Managing managers, which is anywhere from a senior manager to a director role.
-Earlier in my own career, I’ve heard from others the challenges of having managers as reports, but their definition and added responsibility at this level makes sense to me.
+Earlier in my career, I heard from others about the challenges of having managers as reports, but their definition and added responsibility at this level make sense to me.

-- Business managers, or otherwise CEO, with the broader scope of considering all functions in making business decisions and strategy.
+- Business managers, or otherwise CEO, with the broader scope of considering all functions in making business decisions and strategies.

 - Group managers, or C-level executives at larger conglomerates with multiple business lines.
 The best example I can think of is Alphabet’s companies splitting apart, and having an exec oversee multiple companies, particularly from a P&L standpoint.
 In theory, this position grooms eventual conglomerate-level CEOs.

 - Enterprise managers, otherwise known as CEOs of major multinational corporations.